usnistgov/5gdeploy/virt/README.md

 When this container is stopped, the subinterface is deleted.

 The `vm_`*vmname* container is started on the physical host intended for the KVM guest after the per-VM image has been built.
+It then processes guest netif definitions:

-In the host netns, it locates physical host netifs identified in guest netif definitions, and creates a MACVTAP subinterface attached to each.
+* For each guest netif definition under MACVTAP mode, it locates the physical host netif and creates a MACVTAP subinterface attached to it.
-Each MACVTAP subinterface consists of a virtual netif in the host netns and an associated TAP device node.
+  The MACVTAP subinterface consists of a virtual netif in the host netns and an associated TAP device node.
   The virtual netif is left as is, with no IP addresses assigned.
+  The TAP device node is passed to the QEMU process as a file descriptor, which would appear in the guest as a virtio network device.
+* For each guest netif definition under PCI passthrough mode, the PCI device is passed to the QEMU process via `vfio-pci` driver.

-The container proceeds to launch QEMU process with the per-VM image as boot drive, where TAP devices for all netifs are passed as file descriptors.
+The `vm_`*vmname* container proceeds to launch QEMU process with the per-VM image as boot drive, with network devices as described above.
-When the guest operating system starts, it recognizes each netif as a virtio network device, and configures these via netplan.
+The guest operating system configures netifs via netplan, matching devices via their MAC addresses.
-When the `vm_`*vmname* container is stopped, the MACVTAP subinterfaces are deleted.
+When the container is stopped, the MACVTAP subinterfaces are deleted and the PCI devices are released.